Data modeling in Azure Cosmos DB for NoSQL

 How do I model many-to-many relationships?

-In a relational database many-to-many relationships are often modeled with join tables, which just join records from other tables together.
+In a relational database, many-to-many relationships are often modeled with join tables.
+These relationships just join records from other tables together.

 You might be tempted to replicate the same thing using documents and produce a data model that looks similar to the following.